 No, we can't.
 But in some cases, the game manual is available as an additional download or included in the package.
 When it's not available, you can try to search for it on Google, or, even better, you should check if the game is live on GOG.com or Steam, and buy it.
 GOG always provide all documentation, as well as soundtracks and additional files.
 Unlike us, Steam or GOG can also offer a technical support.

-First of all, if you have a Mac, be sure you have installed the game properly (see #5).
-Said that, both Windows and Mac users can have problems saving games with Amiga WHDLoad games (for example you save the games but then they disapper).
-There is a very simple fix for this: once you have saved a game, you might be tempted to type F12, and click X to close the window.
+First of all: don't use emulator save states (see next question).
+Use the game built-in save/load features.
+If you have saved the game, but you cannot find the saved game, it means you didn't exit the emulator properly.
+Once you have saved a game, you might be tempted to type F12, and click X to close the window.
 Don't do it!.
-If you do this, the saved game could be lost.
+If you do this, the saved game will be lost.

 Instead, before closing the emulator, you must exit to the AmigaOS, otherwise games won't be saved.
 Pay attention when you launch the game: a small window will tell you which key can be used to exit the game.
 Often it's F10.
 On Mac, the key could be different from what is written, try different ones (for example Page Up or Page Down).
-Once you are back to AmigaOS, you can close FS-UAE with the X.
+The right process is: save the game, then exit the game with F10.
+Finally, when you are back to AmigaOS, you can close FS-UAE with the X.